stretinsky/secret_santa/README.md

 ## Usage

 localhost:8081/main - Main page.
-Enter the name and email of the participants (minumum 4), the system will distribute all and send emails.
+Enter the name and email of the participants (minimum 4), the system will distribute all and send emails.